-On International Women’s Day, we celebrate the strength and achievements of women everywhere.
-But some of the most powerful stories belong to women whose names you’ve never heard.
-Women in Morocco and beyond who work quietly, persistently, transforming their communities one thread, one lesson, one act of courage at a time.
+On International Women’s Day, the loudest stories win the spotlight.
+But some of the most powerful belong to women whose names you have never heard.
+Women across Morocco and beyond who work quietly, persistently, transforming their communities one thread, one lesson, one act of courage at a time.

 These are the unsung heroes.
-The women who remind us that greatness doesn’t always come with applause.
+The women who prove that greatness does not always come with applause.

 Why Moroccan Women Deserve More Recognition

-Moroccan women have been architects of culture, economy, and social change for centuries.
-[INTERNAL_LINK: Berber women artisans -> Moroccan rug weaving traditions] preserve ancestral techniques while adapting to modern markets.
-Female entrepreneurs in medinas across Morocco run businesses, support families, and mentor younger generations, often without formal recognition or support.
+Moroccan women have shaped culture, economy, and social change for centuries.
+Berber women artisans preserve ancestral weaving techniques while adapting to modern markets.
+Female entrepreneurs across the medinas of Fes, Marrakech, and Rabat run businesses, support extended families, and mentor younger generations, often without formal recognition or institutional support.

 Women empowerment in Morocco takes many forms.
-It’s the cooperative of 47 women in the Atlas Mountains producing argan oil.
-It’s the grandmother teaching her granddaughter the symbolic patterns of Beni Ourain rugs.
-It’s the young woman opening the first female-led tech startup in Marrakech.
+It is the cooperative of forty-seven women in the Atlas Mountains producing argan oil.
+It is the grandmother teaching her granddaughter the symbolic patterns of a Beni Ourain rug.
+It is the young engineer opening the first female-led tech studio in Marrakech.

-These stories matter because they’re real.
+These stories matter because they are real.
 Not romanticized, not simplified.
 Just true.

 Moroccan Women Leading Change